syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ## Legend template customization

-Customize each legend item by using [ItemTemplate]() property in ChartLegend as in below code snippet:
+Customize each legend item by using the [ItemTemplate]() property in ChartLegend, as shown in the following code sample.

 {% tabs %}